Simon S. Rathvon: Legacy

-Rathvon fathered 11 children with his wife Catharine Freyberger.

 Rathvon had a large personal insect collection and purchased the collection of Haldeman.
 Through this purchase, he also acquired the collections of Nicholas Marcellus Hentz.
 The Rathvon collection numbered around 10,000 species by 1884.
 It was later purchased for donation to Franklin and Marshall College.
 Almost 6,000 of Rathvon's specimens are housed at the North Museum of Nature and Science in Lancaster.

 Rathvon is the namesake of several species, including Anatis rathvoni, Lichnanthe rathvoni, and Lytta rathvoni.
 The subspecies Nebria gebleri rathvoni was also named in his honor by John Lawrence LeConte.